What is IV Percentile and how to use it?

 What is IV Percentile

 The IV Percentile closes the weak spot of the IV Rank and helps to determine whether the implied volatility of a security is really high or low.
-And to do this, the IV Percentile answers the following question: “How was the volatility of a stock or commodity in the past the most time?”
+And to do this, the IV Percentile answers the following question: “How was the volatility of a stock or commodity the most time in the past?”

 Let’s check the formula for this metric before I will explain you how to use the IV Percentile.

-IV Percentile = Number of days under current implied volatility/number of trading days
+IV Percentile = Number of days below current implied volatility / number of trading days

 How to use the Implied Volatility Percentile?